 1:00pm – 1:30pm

 I jump in the car and head back to the Cockburn office for my next appointment.
 This time I listen to the Squiz Today podcast, which is short summary of the news in the past 24 hours.

 My next appointment is at a group home with two brothers.
 Both had a stroke many years ago and now use powered wheelchairs to get around.
 I have received a handover from an occupational therapist in our therapy team, who wants me to observe the brothers using a standing hoist due to concerns that they might need more supportive equipment.
 I assess them using the standing hoist and note how they rely heavily on the hoist to move them from sitting to standing.
 After a few attempts to correct the transfer, which are unsuccessful, we all speak about the options for trialling different equipment.
 We decide to trial a full hoist, which I will need to arrange with a supplier as soon as possible.

 I drive to Cockburn ARC, a community leisure centre which is also home to the Fremantle Dockers AFL team.
 On the way over I listen to one of my playlists.

 3:30pm – 4:30pm

-My next client is a 13-year-old boy with Cerebral Palsy.
-I met his mum and his two support workers at the edge of the hydrotherapy pool.
-We all quickly change and head into the water.
-I use the stairs to enter the pool and we lower my client into the water using the ceiling hoist.
-When we are all safely in the pool I start the stretching programme, demonstrating to his mum and support workers how to best move his body for pain relief and to offload sore joints.
+My final session for the day is with a 13 year-old boy with cerebral palsy.
+I meet his mum and his two support workers at the hydrotherapy pool and we all change and head into the water.
+We lower my customer into the water using the ceiling hoist.
+When we are all safely in the pool I start a stretching program, demonstrating to his mum and support workers how to best move his body for pain relief and to offload sore joints.
 At the end of the session we play games, pretending to splash one another and practise assisted kicking.